Carrusel de fotografías del CETSE.

 Director of CETSE

-Career officer of the General State Administration, he is currently the Deputy Director General of Information and Communication Systems for Security of the Secretariat of State for Security in the Ministry of the Interior.
+He currently holds the position of Deputy Director General of Information Systems and Communications for Security (SGSICS) and Director of the Security Technology Center (CETSE) of the Ministry of the Interior.

 Awards and recognitions

 ENISE Award 2010 to the best service or project with DNIe ABC system for automated border control